Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 2013 was the year that I tried my hardest with my outfit at my Halloween party.
 With a little face paint, fake blood and a comb, I was able to pull off a pretty cool costume that lots of people seemed to like and admire.
 I was asked to do a tutorial on it several times, so here it is.

 Bear in mind that you're free to adapt and change parts wherever you like to fit your taste and needs.
 I originally got this idea from a YouTube face paint tutorial and adapted a lot of it myself.
-The video is at the further down this article.
+You can watch the video further down in this article.

 You will need:

 - Start by covering your face and neck in the white face paint.
 Use a small sponge to apply the paint.
 Don't worry if it takes a while to work, particularly if your skin is dark.
 Pile on layer after layer until your skin tone has reached a ghostly white.
 (10–20 minutes)

 - Apply a thick layer of eyeliner around your eyes, and dark eyeshadow on and around your eyelids.
 (5 minutes)

 - Use the eyeliner to draw the black triangle shapes above and below your eyes.
 Apply a layer of black face paint over it.
 You can also make this closer to the YouTube video if you wish.
 (5–10 minutes)

 - Use the black eyeliner and the red face paint to create a pattern on your nose and around your mouth like in the above picture.
 For additional instructions, see the below video.
 (10–15 minutes)